Spinal Cord Injury Lawyers Plantation, FL

 Schedule a Free Consultation with a Lake Worth Spinal Cord Injury Attorney Today

 If you or a loved one has sustained a spinal cord injury and you believe that a third party’s negligence may have caused or contributed to the injury, contact our offices at 561-533-0345, or toll-free at 888-888-3903, to schedule a free consultation today.
+We have our main office located at 813 Lucerne Ave, Lake Worth, FL 33460, as well as an office in Pompano Beach, Florida.
 It is never too early to seek out skilled legal representation, and our Plantation attorneys are here to begin fighting for your rights today.

 FAQ: Can I recover compensation for my spinal cord injury even if I was not paralyzed by the injury?